learn

 Is it safe to drink water containing toxic algae?

-No. Toxins are not removed by boiling, normal filter systems, steri-pen or UV light or by adding household disinfectant.
-Arrange alternative drinking water.
+No. Toxins are not removed by boiling, normal filter systems, steri-pen or UV light, or by adding household disinfectants.
+Arrange for alternative drinking water.

 Is it safe to boat or canoe in water with toxic algae?

-How safe boating and canoeing are depends on the amount of direct contact with the water.
-If you swallow the water or your skin is in contact with the water while boating or canoeing, you are at risk from a reaction to any toxic algae that may be present.
-The higher the concentrations of toxic algae and the longer that people are in contact with the water, the more likely a reaction is to occur.
-Wash boats or canoes and life-jackets down with clean water after use.
+The safety of boating or canoeing depends on the amount of direct contact with the water.
+If you swallow the water or your skin is in contact with it while boating or canoeing, you are at risk of a reaction from any toxic algae present.
+The higher the concentration of toxic algae and the longer you are in contact with the water, the greater the risk.
+Wash boats, canoes, and life-jackets down with clean water after use.

-No, this algae is typically a non-toxic green algae which is present in rivers when conditions get warm and sunlight hours longer, similar to your grass growing faster during summer.
+No, this algae is typically a non-toxic green algae that appears in rivers when conditions are warm and sunlight hours longer, similar to how grass grows faster in the summer.

 How is the risk from toxic algae assessed at swimming spots?

-The risk from toxic algae present at rivers and lakes is assessed by measuring either the percentage cover of the mat-forming cyanobacteria on rocks, or the numbers of cells of cyanobacteria suspended in the water.
-These are compared to national guidelines for New Zealand recreational areas to determine the risk to human health.
+The risk from toxic algae in rivers and lakes is assessed by measuring either the percentage cover of the mat-forming cyanobacteria on rocks, or the number of cells of cyanobacteria suspended in the water.
+These measurements are compared to national guidelines for recreational areas in New Zealand to determine the risk to human health.
+More information is available in this factsheet.

 How is toxic algae measured?

-In addition, the river edge is scanned for detached or exposed mats, and scums and foams that may have collected at the river margins.
+In addition, the river edge is scanned for detached or exposed mats that may have collected at the margins.
 Recreational users and animals have an increased risk of coming in contact with detached mats.

 percentage coverPeriphyton viewer

-Examples of how to determine percentage cover of benthic cyanobacteria and what an underwater viewer looks like.
+Examples of percentage cover of benthic cyanobacteria and what an underwater viewer (bathyscope) looks like.

-Planktonic cyanobacteria are assessed by collecting a sample of water from the surface and counting the number of cells present, or the biovolume of the individuals cells (the amount of space within a cell).
+For planktonic (suspended in the water) cyanobacteria, the process is different.
+Water samples are collected from the surface, and the number of cyanobacterial cells is counted, or the biovolume of the individual cells (the amount of space within a cell) is measured.
 Because different planktonic cyanobacteria may contain different amounts of toxins based on their cell size, biovolume provides a better estimate of potential risk than simple cell counts.

-The amounts of mat forming (benthic) and planktonic (suspended) cyanobacteria are assessed using the New Zealand guidelines for cyanobacteria in recreational fresh water: interim guidelines
+The amounts of mat forming (benthic) and planktonic (suspended) cyanobacteria are assessed using the New Zealand Guidelines for Cyanobacteria in Recreational Fresh Waters: Interim Guidelines